-The lease term is reassessed if an option is actually exercised or not exercised or the Company becomes obliged to exercise or not exercise it.
-The assessment of reasonable certainty is only revised if a significant event or a significant change in circumstances occurs, which affects this assessment, and is within the control of the Company.
+The lease term is reassessed if an option is actually exercised or not exercised or the Group becomes obliged to exercise or not exercise it.
+The assessment of reasonable certainty is only revised if a significant event or a significant change in circumstances occurs, which affects this assessment, and that is within the control of the Group.